SamPurle/PowerProject/docs/_posts/2020-06-11-powerlifting-project.markdown

 #### Bodyweight

-It is relatively commonplace for lifters to undertake the decision to move towards higher weight classes as they progress in their lifting careers.
+It is relatively commonplace for lifters to undertake the decision to move towards heavier weight classes as they progress in their lifting careers.
 This is in part a by-product of the natural propensity to gain muscle through resistance training, but also due to phenomenon that lifters will generally become more competitive as they gain body mass.
 An analysis of the biomechanics involved shows that - all other things being equal - taller lifters have to generate more force with a smaller mass of muscle to lift an equivalent weight as a shorter, stockier competitor.
 Consequently, in order to maximise their competitive potential a lifter should aim to be the shortest, heaviest lifter in their weight class.

 {:refdef: style="text-align: center;"}
 <img src="{{site.url}}/{{site.baseurl}}/assets/BodyweightPlot.png">